 Master the Art of Requirements Elicitation

-Simplilearn's Post Graduate Program in Business Analysis, in partnership with IBM and America's #5 most innovative university, Purdue, covers every aspect of business analysis through 170+ hours of live online classes, top-notch e-learning content, Harvard Business case studies, 11+ projects with industry data sets, and capstones from 3 domains.
+Simplilearn's Professional Certificate Program In Business Analysis, in partnership with IBM and America's #5 most innovative university, Purdue, covers every aspect of business analysis through 170+ hours of live online classes, top-notch e-learning content, Harvard Business case studies, 11+ projects with industry data sets, and capstones from 3 domains.

 The market-leading course, facilitated by the world's #1 online bootcamp and certification provider, Simplilearn, offers students masterclasses from Purdue faculty, and industry-recognized post-graduate certification, Purdue alumni membership, and a unique JobAssist program.
 Enroll now to get certified.